Skip to content

 Elastic Beanstalk creates an CloudFormation stack to manage the resources that are associated with the Elastic Beanstalk environment.
 You can check this stack in the CloudFormation console with the stack name awseb-envID-stack.

-When the Elastic Beanstalk environment enters a non-operational state, the CloudFormation stack shows a FAILED status, and you receive the following error message:
+When the Elastic Beanstalk environment enters a non-operational state, the CloudFormation stack shows a FAILED status.
+You also receive the following error message:

 Resolution